Velocity and Viscosity

 Once a learner moves past the beginner stage, then these multiple viewpoints start to become invaluable as they add context to the knowledge base that one has gained.
 For example, A PhD student studies one small section of his or her field, but does so from multiple contexts.

-Click on the various parts of the chart to learn more about that topic
+Click on the various parts of the chart below to learn more about the topic.
+Or go to Performance Management to learn about other methods for increasing the flow of knowledge.

 Davenport, T., Prusak, L. (1998).
 Working Knowledge.
 Harvard Business School Press: Boston, MA.